bevenky/dev-cms/README.md

 * User Management
     - Users can edit own blogs and admin role can access all
     - Users can be given access to only some pages sections
+* Change Filer location for S3 in settings
+* Test cases and CI Integration